 Designing Materials

-All candidates are entitled to spend up to £50 on campaign materials.
+All candidates are entitled to claim back up to £15 towards campaign materials.
 How exactly you use this budget is up to you - although it can't be spent on anything other than promoting your Election campaign.
 You might want to spend it on:

 You can design attractive campaign materials for free using online tools like Canva.
 This is where you can show your individual brand!
 In your campaign materials, you don't need to write out your whole statement - just key points that you'd like voters to remember.
 Click the buttons below to see an example of how you might want to design your flyer or poster - and what you might want to avoid...